Congressional App Challenge

 - The district in which they attend school.

 - Students may only compete in a maximum team of up to four members:

 - Teams with more than four members will be disqualified.

 - If competing in a team, at least two of the teammates must be eligible to compete within the district in which they are submitting the app.

-- There is no age minimum, but the CAC is intended for high school students.
+- There is no age minimum, but the CAC is intended for middle and high school students only.
 Students may not participate after having graduated high school.

 - The Challenge is subject to all applicable United States federal laws and regulations.
 Participation constitutes entrant's full and unconditional agreement to the Official Rules.

-Note: Submitted apps must be created within one year of the submission deadline; anytime after November 1, 2016.
+Note: Submitted apps must be created within one year of the submission deadline; any time after November 1, 2017.
 All apps must demonstrate knowledge of coding, but the app does not have to be published publicly for everyone to download and/or purchase.

 - Reviewing 3-minute demonstration videos of submitted applications